immers-space/immers-app/immers-hubs/README.md

 ### Step 3 - Content

 Your immer is now live!
 However, it's completely empty.
-Check out our guide on customizing your immer, populating it with content, and using our fremium monetization features (coming soon - in the meantime try the [Hubs documentation](https://hubs.mozilla.com/docs/hubs-cloud-importing-content.html))
+Check out our [guide on customizing your immer, populating it with content, and using our fremium monetization features](https://web.immers.space/2021/06/setting-up-your-mozilla-hubs-immers-space-metaverse-destination-with-premium-monetized-content/).

 ### Step 4 - Updates